 Variations in the water level, floads, marshes formation – all are conditions that in a very special way promote the growth of this particular tree.
 Because of a continous change of the direction of the river flow on a greater or lesser degree, the mainstreams weave through the vallies constantly forming live meanders.
 In its meandering course, the river undermines the banks covered with forests, the trees fall in to the river and get drifted away in the water.
 When the trunk gets trapped by its branches and roots to the river bed, in time it becomes covered with the layers of mud, sand and gravel.
 Deprived of oxygen the wood undergoes the process of fossilization and a long process of abonos formation (or Croatian “Crni dub”, English bog-oak, German Mooreiche, in the world of the pipesmokers known as “Morta”).

-During hundreds and thousands of years, under the influence of the minerals and iron from the water, the decomposition of oak timber is considerably slower.
+During hundreds to thousands of years, under the influence of the minerals and iron in the water, the decomposition of oak timber is slowed.
 In the formation of abonos a special role is played by the currents of the underground waters, providing solution of the ingredients which make compounds with larger quantities of tanin from the wood and in this way induce darkening of the wood colour.
-The centuries-long process of timber change, often termed “maturation” results in colour alteration from golden-brown to completely black, and its hardness is increased to such a level that later it can only be carved with the use of specially grind and exceptionally hard tools.
+The centuries-long process of timber change, “maturation” results in colour alteration from golden-brown to completely black, and its hardness is increased to such a level that later it can only be carved with the use of specially grind and exceptionally hard tools.

 The time necessary for the oak to transform from the end of its biological growth to abonos is various.
-Acccording to the conditions under which “maturation” takes place, this process can last two, three, or seven thousands years.
-Due to the ecological reasons menitioned above no two trunks can be found of the same colour.
+Based on the conditions under which “maturation” takes place, the process can take two, three, or seven thousands years.
+Due to the process, above no two trunks, will be the same color, each is unique.

 Abonos – morta and pipemaking